bulaciox/02807-datascience/README.md

 **Notebook:** [`./notebooks/Clustering/dbscan_test.ipynb`](notebooks/Clustering/dbscan_test.ipynb)

-An experimental notebook identifying player clusters based on density rather than graph connectivity.
+A notebook identifying player clusters based on density rather than graph connectivity.
 *   **Methodology:** Uses **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise).
 *   **Features:** Includes dimensionality reduction (PCA) for visualizing the resulting clusters.
 *   **Comparison:** serves as a validation or alternative perspective to the primary graph-based clustering.